RareSkills/blog/l2-calldata/l2-calldata.md

 As you can see, the first 4 bytes of the calldata are the first four bytes of the Keccak256 hash of the function signature (addLiquidity(address,..)).
 After the [function selector](https://www.rareskills.io/post/function-selector), the following chunks of 32 bytes are the function arguments.
 If the argument is shorter than 32 bytes, it is, by default, “left padded” with extra zeroes to fit inside the 32 byte.

-To illustrate, the chunks of calldata can be split as following:
+To illustrate, the chunks of calldata can be split as follows:

 -   0xe8e33700 as **function selector**
 -   000000000000000000000000deaddeaddeaddeaddeaddeaddeaddeaddeaddead as **address** of 0xdeaDDeADDEaDdeaDdEAddEADDEAdDeadDEADDEaD